 It takes a special type of person to work in the field of emergency medical services (EMS).
 When these individuals make the decision to dedicate their time and efforts to EMS, they are entering a career full of difficult situations where they are often the sole factor between life and death.
 They are entering a culture of limited free time and leisure; a life full of incomparable stress and responsibility.
 These individuals are not merely aware of the circumstances attached to being an EMS professional – they embrace them.

 But why?
-It’s certainly not for the pay or the fame – neither of which are likely to come.
+It’s certainly not for the payor the fame – neither of which are likely to come.
 It’s not for the perks, nor the stability – both of which are limited.
 So why then?
-Why dedicate their lives and sacrifice so much for others when so little is promised in return?
-For this I’ll turn to Nate Dionne, an EMT from South Carolina, who told The Art of Manliness he became an EMT, “because I felt like I was a part of something bigger than myself, something important, and because I was giving back.”
+Why dedicate their lives and sacrificed so much for others when so little is promised in return?
+For this, I’ll turn to Nate Dionne, an EMT from South Carolina, who told The Art of Manliness he became an EMT, “because I felt like I was a part of something bigger than myself, something important, and because I was giving back.”
 Ask any EMS professional and you’re likely to get a similar answer: to make a difference.

 Here are 25 Facebook Pages that all EMS Workers should ‘Like”: